Types of Engineering Degrees: Your Guide

 • Engineering management

 You may also find more specific degrees within these larger fields of engineering.
-In this article, we'll outline some of these fields you might choose to explore through a degree and the different levels of engineering degree you might choose to pursue.
+Discover some of these fields you might choose to explore through a degree and the different levels of engineering degrees you might choose to pursue.

 6 types of engineering degrees

-While engineering is a broad field, it can be loosely divided into six subcategories.
+While engineering is a broad field, it has six loosely divided subcategories.
 While not every school offers a degree in these types of engineering, they tend to be common.

 1. Electrical engineering degree